SPawson/sallys-school-of-motoring/README.md

 <p>The website also contains a useful page devoted to instructing students on the process of learning to drive and how this can be achieved.</p>

-<p>The website can be viewed on Github Live Pages via the following address: https://spawson.github.io/sallys-school-of-motoring/</p>
+<p>The website can be viewed on Github Live Pages via the following address: <a target="_blank" href="https://spawson.github.io/sallys-school-of-motoring/">https://spawson.github.io/sallys-school-of-motoring/</a></p>

 <hr>